News & Updates

 • The QPA for an item or service is identified on the remittance advice, with an appropriate explanation code.

-• BlueCross determines the QPA for each item and service in accordance with federal law.
+• BlueCross determines the QPA for each item and service using a good faith, reasonable interpretation of federal regulations.

 • A provider who’s not satisfied with their payment from BlueCross for a Protected Service can begin the open negotiation period provided under federal law within 30 business days of the initial payment or notice of denial from BlueCross.